dakebusi/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-These values differ from the mean and median when missing values were ignored. **This shows that one has to be careful when replacing missing values!**
+The value of the mean is unchanged (since we replaced missing values by the already computed mean, so the new mean doesn't change).
+However, the median sligthly changed due to the addition of new values. **This shows that one has to be careful when replacing missing values!**

 ## Are there differences in activity patterns between weekdays and weekends?